 - The Malta Gaming Authority (MGA) – Regulates and oversees all gaming activities within the Malta jurisdiction (both online and land-based), and ensures services provided by operators are fair, transparent and comply with all safety standards.

 - The Alderney Gambling Control Commission – Established in 2000, the Alderney Gambling Control Commission is an independent governing authority, and regulates online gambling on behalf of the States of Alderney (the most northerly of the British Channel Islands).

-- The UK Gambling Commission – Set up in 2005, the U.K. Gambling Commission regulates commercial gambling (online and offline) across Great Britain, including casinos, bingo clubs, gaming machines, lotteries and their authorities, poker events and more.
+- UK Gambling Commission – Set up in 2005, the U.K. Gambling Commission regulates commercial gambling (online and offline) across Great Britain, including casinos, bingo clubs, gaming machines, lotteries and their authorities, poker events and more.

 - The Government of Gibraltar and the Gibraltar Gaming Ordinance – The Gibraltar Gaming Licensing Authority is extremely selective when handing out licenses to casino and other gambling operators, only considering companies with proven track records within a licensed jurisdiction.

 - Isle of Man Gambling Supervision Commission: The IOM regulator is highly-regarded in online gambling.
 Isle of Man, the British Crown dependent independent territory, is regarded as a pioneer of iGaming or online casinos and began licensing them before many other countries.
 Many IOM casino sites are free to operate in the UK, with this gambling license whitelisted by the UKGC.

 Within their own jurisdictions, each of these bodies permit online gambling activities, but can take on board managerial and legislative tasks of interactive operators which remain outside of their own governance area.

 The eCommerce Online Gaming Regulation and Assurance (eCOGRA) body was established in 2003 as an independent testing agency and player protection organisation for the online gambling industry.